 To ensure greater positive impact on the educational advancement of young girls and women, in 2018, Sisterhood Foundation hosted three 3-day residential camps to continue the learning journey of young women.
 These values-based camps empower the female students with practical skills and encourage their further self-development.

 To help recent graduates successfully transition into the workplace, we are running an Employment Program for two arts and science women’s colleges.
 The training runs for three days and reaches over 600 students in their second and third years, developing their communication, motivation and team-building skills.

 ‘The International Foundation for Crime Prevention and Victim Care’

 PCVC is a not-for-profit that began its work in 2001 and provides both emergency support and long-term rehabilitative support to women and children affected by domestic and inter-personal violence.
 The foundation ensures a survivor-centric approach, so that the women drive the process.
-As well as comprehensive burn care and psychological support, the centre is also responsible for prevention programs educating students about healthy relationships and stopping sexual harassment in the workplace or public spaces.
+The centre also runs prevention programs educating students about healthy relationships and stopping sexual harassment.

 Women's Health Sanitary Program